-Dual employment occurs when one state agency or university secures the services of an EPA or SPA employee of another state agency on a part-time, consulting, or contractual basis.
+Dual employment occurs when one state agency or university secures the services of an EHRA or SHRA employee of another state agency on a part-time, consulting, or contractual basis.
 The State Budget Office, the State Personnel Office, and NC State University are required to follow certain directives in the event of dual employment.

-The Dual Employment Policy applies to all full-time permanent State employees, both EPA and SPA, and to all State agencies.
+The Dual Employment Policy applies to all full-time permanent State employees, both EHRA and SHRA, and to all State agencies.
 Any compensation to the employee must be paid by the parent agency.
 The borrowing agency is not authorized to make direct payment to full-time permanent employees of another State agency.

-SPA employees should see more specific definition in the State Personnel Manual, Hours of Work and Overtime Compensation, SPA Wage-Hour Policy.
+SHRA employees should see more specific definition in the OSHR Manual, Hours of Work and Overtime Compensation, SHRA Wage-Hour Policy.
 More information can be found in the NC State Budget Office's Dual Employment Procedures.

 An employee under contract to NC State University for an academic year is ordinarily considered to be a free agent during the summer and, therefore, not subject to the requirements of this procedure.